 Priestley found himself envying people who lived in places like Canada and have months of snow.
 But then he reflected that such snow, arriving on a predictable date, settling in for months, would become tiresome.
 Priestley preferred the fickleness of English weather, which can offer moments of wonder and surprise.

 Want to read First Snow?
-After its original publication in the Saturday Review, the essay appeared in several Priestley collections: Apes and Angels (1928), All about Ourselves (1956), and Essays of Five Decades (1969).
-These crop up secondhand often, or try public libraries.
+After its original publication in The Saturday Review in 1927, the essay appeared in several Priestley collections: Apes and Angels (1928), All about Ourselves (1956), and Essays of Five Decades (1969).
+It’s not currently in print as far as we are aware, but you can read it in one of these titles by visiting our Reading Room, trying other public or academic libraries or inter-library loan, or buying a second-hand copy.
+There are many to be found via online sellers.

 The Priestley renaissance continues: two delightful, dippable collections of essays perfect for commuter reads or as Christmas gifts …